 [image description: On the left, the 2021 CampOUT! theme image created by Rain Pierre (sɬə́məxʷ) pictures a modern Coast Salish style hummingbird with right wing resting on hip, standing on the thumb of an open raised hand, and left wing leaning on the first finger.
 The four finger tips have letters that spell out LOVE.
 The hand has 4 diagonal stripes in pink, blue, brown, and black.
 The CampOUT! logo is coloured as a rainbow and sits in the palm of the open hand.
 On the right are the words: CECUWATUL, the pronunciation “tse-tsuw-ah-tul”, and the translation from Halkomelem to english: HOLDING EACHOTHER UP]

-We are offering fourteen FREE virtual workshops and activities (through zoom) for queer, trans, and Two-Spirit youth to connect with each other, share knowledge, and learn about 2SLGBTQ+ resources and leadership.
-If you are a queer, trans, Two-Spirit, Indigiqueer, questioning, or allied youth (2SLGBTQ+) between the ages of 13-21, you are welcome to register now!
+We offered fourteen FREE virtual workshops and activities (through zoom) for queer, trans, and Two-Spirit, or allied (2SLGBTQ+) youth between ages 13-21 to connect with each other, share knowledge, and learn about 2SLGBTQ+ resources and leadership.

 Scroll below for the calendar of events, workshop posters, facilitator information, and workshop/activity descriptions.